-Subsistence systems in Nigeria generally incorporate both pastoral and agricultural elements.
-Broad descriptive work on cultivation is more generally available than detailed discussions of cropping patterns.
+Nigeria exhibits a wide range of subsistence systems generally incorporating both pastoral and agricultural elements.
+Broad descriptive work on systems of cultivation is more generally available than detailed discussions of cropping systems.
 Although there are some plantations in the south and a number of large-scale modern farms throughout the country, these represent only a small fraction of the total agricultural output.
 Most farming is still in the hands of the traditional sector.